 In addition, an often overlooked point is that indexes exclude dividends, so your return from an indexed annuity will also exclude dividend income.
 This is important because history indicates that dividends have been a strong component of equity returns over the course of time.
 Since 1930, dividends have made up approximately 40% of the S&P 500's average annual total return.2

 How does a cap impact potential returns?

-The chart below uses a representative indexed annuity with a monthly cap on upside returns.
-In 2013, while the S&P 500 Index returned 29.60% (32.39% including dividends), this indexed annuity was credited only 9.98%.
+The chart uses a representative indexed annuity with a monthly cap on upside returns.

-Now look at the cumulative effect of this crediting methodology over the 10 years ending Dec.
-31, 2013.
-The S&P 500 average annual return was 7.41% (5.21% without dividends), while the indexed annuity returned only 3.23% annually—despite an 8% initial bonus and guaranteed annual floor of 0%.
-The return on indexed annuities is typically comparable to a conservative investment product's return, and not to the stock market, a stock market index, or stock fund returns.
+Over the 10 years ending Dec.
+31, 2015, the S&P 500 average annual return was 7.31% (5.05% without dividends), while the indexed annuity returned only 3.14% annually—despite an 8% initial bonus and guaranteed annual floor of 0%.
+Indexed annuity returns are typically comparable to a conservative investment product's returns, and not to the stock market, a stock market index, or stock fund returns.

-To better understand this, let’s take a look at another example, this time comparing an indexed annuity with a conservative investment strategy - a portfolio that has 90% invested in 10-year zero-coupon Treasuries3 and the other 10% invested in the S&P 500 index.
+To better understand this, let’s take a look at another example, this time comparing an indexed annuity with a conservative investment strategy—a portfolio that has 90% invested in 10-year zero-coupon Treasuries3 and the other invested in stocks represented in the S&P 500 index.

 In our example, both start with $100,000 invested.
 The assumptions for the indexed annuity include:

 - In a given policy year, if the S&P 500 loses value, the policy will be credited 0%.